 The Svalbard branch of the WSC is topographically guided close to the shelf break, and is relatively well captured by our observations.
 The recirculating branch in Fram Strait, the Yermak branch and the Yermak Pass branch are not resolved, but inferences are made from the observed sections.
 The volume transport in a stream tube of WSC, defined using the AW properties and along-path velocities above a background value, is 2.8 Sv in Fram Strait before the Svalbard and Yermak branches split.
 The transport reduces to 1.3 Sv in the most downstream section north of Svalbard.
 In a scenario where the Svalbard branch is constrained to the 500-m isobath in the middle section, its volume transport is 0.6-0.7 Sv, implying approximately 2 Sv is fed to recirculation and Yermak branch in Fram Strait, and 0.6-0.7 Sv is potentially delivered by the Yermak branch or the Yermak Pass branch which could join the Svalbard branch in the northern section.
-An alternative scenario, assuming the transport in

-5 the most downstream section is entirely the Svalbard branch (1.3 Sv) and this volume is conserved in the sections upstream, implies that 1.5 Sv of AW must be routed to the Yermak Branch in Fram Strait.
+An alternative scenario, assuming the transport in the most downstream section is entirely the Svalbard branch (1.3 Sv) and this volume is conserved in the sections upstream, implies that 1.5 Sv of AW must be routed to the Yermak Branch in Fram Strait.

-The along-path cooling of the WSC is similar to previous observations in summer and fall, with approximately 0.20 °C per 100 km.
-The associated bulk heat loss per along-path meter is $(1.1-1.4) \times 10^7$ W m-1, corresponding to a surface heat flux of 380-550 W m-2.
+The along-path cooling of the WSC is similar to previous observations in summer and fall, with approximately $-0.20 \cdot 0.20$ °C per 100 km.
+The associated bulk heat loss per along-path meter is $(1.1-1.4)\times10^7$ W m-1, corresponding to a surface heat flux of 380-550 W m-2.
 The measured turbulent heat flux is too small to account for this cooling rate.
-In contrast to winter

-- 10 conditions, we do not expect heat loss by diffusion along outcropping isopycnals.
+In contrast to winter conditions, we do not expect heat loss by diffusion along outcropping isopycnals.
 The lateral mixing by eddies, however, can be substantial, depending on the dynamics of the eddy field and the structure of the isopycnals.
 While our observations are not sufficient to allow an accurate quantification of the diffusion by eddies, estimates using plausible range of parameters suggest that the contribution from eddies could be limited to one half of the observed heat loss.
-We propose that energetic convective mixing of the unstable bottom boundary layer on the slope, driven by Ekman advection of density beneath the core of the - 15 WSC, followed by the detachment of the mixed fluid and its transfer into the ocean interior can explain a significant part of the remaining heat loss.
+We propose that energetic convective mixing of the unstable bottom boundary layer on the slope, driven by Ekman advection of density beneath the core of the WSC, followed by the detachment of the mixed fluid and its transfer into the ocean interior can explain a significant part of the remaining heat loss.

-The WSC core on the slope flows in the direction of Kelvin wave propagation, inducing the downslope Ekman advection.
+The WSC core on the slope flows in the direction of Kelvin wave propagation, and the stratification toward the shelf is characterized by relatively inducing the downslope Ekman advection.
 Relatively less dense near-bottom waters on the shelf are the source of buoyancy, maintained by the cold and fresh waters from the Svalbard coast and fjords joining the west Spitsbergen coastal current.
-Our detailed observations show turbulence generation

-20 through a combination of mean shear and convection.
-Downslope Ekman advection across the slope leads to a lateral buoyancy flux of $O(10^{-8})$ W kg-1, sufficient to maintain a large fraction of the observed dissipation rates, and corresponds to a heat flux of approximately 40 W m2.
-Convectively-driven bottom mixing can be important for cooling and freshening of the WSC.
+Our detailed observations show turbulence generation through a combination of mean shear and convection.
+Downslope Ekman advection of buoyant water across the slope leads to a lateral buoyancy flux is in the range between 0.3 and 4×10^{-8} of $O(10^{-8})$ W kg-1, sufficient to maintain a large fraction of the observed dissipation rates.
+A buoyancy flux of $O(10^{-8})$ W kg-1, and corresponds to a heat flux of approximately $\frac{400}{40}$ W m2.
+Convectively-driven bottom mixing can lead to substantial cooling be important for cooling and freshening of the WSC, at a rate comparable to that expected from diffusion by eddies.